vickyhella/marketing-docs/source/marketing/Ransomware Attacks – Part 2, Traditional IT Security.md

 Implementing these guidelines can help to reduce the attack surface of a Linux server and make it less vulnerable to common attack vectors, including ransomware.

-SUSE provides ways to apply part of this rules automatically for more detailed information I recommend to read Marcus’s blog post “[Applying DISA STIG hardening to SLES installations](https://www.suse.com/c/applying-disa-stig-hardening-to-sles-installations/)&#8220;.
+SUSE provides ways to apply part of this rules automatically.
+For more detailed information, I recommend to read Marcus’s blog post [Applying DISA STIG hardening to SLES installations](https://www.suse.com/c/applying-disa-stig-hardening-to-sles-installations/).

 ## How can I apply a STIG profiles to all my servers with openSCAP and SUSE Manager?